-My above treeline headgear consists of a neoprene facemask, windproof balaclava, ultraviolet filtering glacier glasses, ski goggles, a hat, dermatone to protect against sunburn, and the hoods and collars of my jackets.
-I’ll be discussing these separately in a series of posts over the next two weeks.
+My above treeline headgear consists of a neoprene facemask, windproof balaclava, ultraviolet filtering glacier glasses, ski goggles, a hat, Dermatone to protect against sunburn, and the hoods and collars of my jackets.

 What you see in the photo above is a Seirus Innovation Extreme Neoprene Masque that I wear when it’s really windy.
 Neoprene is a good material for this application because it’s wind proof and it conducts very little of your body heat to the surrounding environment, which is the reason why it’s used in wet suits.

 The one problem with the Serius is that you can’t eat or drink water when you are wearing it.
 This is a real problem if you will be above treeline for any length of time because you need to keep eating and drinking water in winter to remain warm.
-To address this, I’ve cut a small hole over my mouth with a pair of scissors.
-Don’t be afraid to modify your gear, within reason, if it’s not doing it’s job.
+To address this, I’ve cut a small hole over my mouth with a pair of scissors – a common technique used by winter hikers and mountaineers.
+Don’t be afraid to modify your gear, within reason.

 This hole works pretty well.
 I can sip water out of a bottle with it and get small pieces of food into my mouth like peanut M&Ms, nuts, small chunks of chocolate and hard cheese.
 Although the hole does expose some skin, I wear this face mask under a windproof balaclava which covers my mouth, so there’s little danger that the skin will be exposed for any length of time.